justinsinger/fastlane_plugins/fastlane-plugin-github_job_status/README.md

 Post the status of your test jobs to your pull requests.
 This uses GihHub's [status API](https://developer.github.com/v3/repos/statuses/).
 Statuses posted to pull requests look this:
 ![screen shot 2016-12-16 at 2 25 20 pm](https://cloud.githubusercontent.com/assets/8180094/21275606/98432cc4-c39b-11e6-984f-25228455efd7.png)

-It should be used in the following way:
+This plugin can be used in the following way:

 ```RUBY
 github_job_status(